ircashem/Avyukt/README.md

 # New implementations going to be added next
    * Avyukt Payloads Payloads will be also available for platforms such as Linux
    * More Undetectable Payloads going to be added
-   * Webcam Hack will be available
+   * Webcam Snap (Take images of Target from their WebCam)

 # Report Issues
 Found Bugs in the framework?
 Report them here to help me improve the Framework